-Detailed information about all of these methods and all reporting requirements can be found on the Government Employers page on our website.
+Detailed information about all of these methods and all reporting requirements can be found on our website.

 In accordance with Rule .0401, Chapter 2B, Title 20, of the North Carolina Administrative Code, the Retirement Systems Division cannot make refunds of employer contributions in cases of erroneous employee deductions, except those which are corrected by the employing unit on a subsequent payroll within the calendar year in which the errors occur.
-The only exception to this rule is that an error occurring in December may be corrected (without loss of the employer contribution) by submission of a revised payroll for the correct amount before January 31 of the following year.
+The only exception to this rule is that an error occurring in

+December may be corrected (without loss of the employer contribution) by submission of a revised payroll for the correct amount before January 31 of the following year.

-Employers of law enforcement officers must also contribute on a monthly basis to the Supplemental Retirement Income (NC 401(k)) Plan.
+Employers of law enforcement officers must also contribute on a monthly basis to the NC Supplemental Retirement Income NC 401(k) Plan.
 An additional five percent of each law enforcement officer's compensation must be submitted each month.
-See page 17 for information regarding reporting NC 401(k) Plan contributions to Prudential Retirement.

-If you have any questions, or need help with monthly contributions reporting, please contact our Employer Reporting Unit by email at OER@nctreasurer.com or by phone, toll-free, at 1-877-627-3287.
+If you have any questions, or need help with monthly contributions reporting, please contact the Employer Reporting Unit by email at OER@nctreasurer.com or by phone 919-814-9816.

-Reporting Re-hired Retirees
+Reporting Re-Hired Retirees

 Employers must report all re-hired retirees to the Retirement Systems Division each month.
 These re-hired retirees should be reported in ORBIT along with the rest of the ORBIT payroll report with the appropriate pay period, pay type, plan code, salary and all other applicable fields.
-For detailed information regarding ORBIT requirements, see the Government Employers page on our website.